Version 7.0 release note

 All JVM core APIs marked as deprecated since version 17 should be refactored to prevent future potential JVM-level compatibility issues (see above).

-TinyMCE V6
+TinyMCE v6

 Features

-• New "Copy to Clipboard" setting for Long Text and HTML Content fields.
+Added a "Copy to Clipboard" setting for Long Text and HTML Content fields.
 Click the clipboard icon next to these fields to copy their visible content.

 Enhancements

-• Date-time picker has been replaced by flatpickr
+Date-time picker has been replaced by flatpickr:

 /**